 STEP 5: Admissible applicants must secure the commitment of a Research Supervisor.

 STEP 6: Once a supervisor is confirmed, the applicant will be recommended for admission to the Medical Genetics Graduate Program and will receive an offer of admission from the University of British Columbia.

 STEP 7: Admission offers will be finalized once the applicant has provided the Faculty of Graduate and Postdoctoral Studies with one set of all official transcripts (and degree certificates, if applicable).

 No. Submitting a GRE test score is optional.
 However, a GRE score (subject test in Biology) provides beneficial information to the Admissions Committee.

 Canadian and International Applicants:

-STEP 1: Applicants scan and upload digital copies (.pdfs) of official post-secondary transcripts and degree certificates (if applicable) to their on-line application form.
-These are considered "unofficial documents"and are used by the Medical Genetics Admissions Committee for the initial evaluation and ranking of each applicant.
+STEP 1: Applicants scan and upload digital copies (PDFs) of official post-secondary transcripts and degree certificates (if applicable) to their on-line application form.
+These are used by the Medical Genetics Admissions Committee for the initial evaluation and ranking of each applicant.

 STEP 2: Following an OFFER of admission, provide UBC (not the Medical Genetics Graduate Program) with one set of official transcripts for every post-secondary institution you have attended for the equivalent of one year or more of full-time study.
 UBC also requires the applicant to provide official transcripts for study of less than one year duration.
 Do NOT send official transcripts before receiving an offer of admission.

-Official Transcripts: To be considered official, academic records must either be received in official university envelopes, sealed and endorsed by the issuing institution, or be sent via secure electronic delivery by the issuing institution.
+Official Transcripts and Degree Certificates: To be considered official, academic records must either be received in official university envelopes, sealed and endorsed by the issuing institution, or be sent via secure electronic delivery by the issuing institution.

 University of British Columbia